Streaming Architecture, Lakehouse, Data Integration

 Success requires careful attention to architecture patterns, data formats, partitioning strategies, and exactly-once semantics.
 Modern tools like Spark Structured Streaming and Apache Flink, combined with Lakehouse table formats like Delta Lake and Iceberg, provide the building blocks for robust streaming ingestion.

 As you design your pipelines, prioritize monitoring and observability.
 Streaming systems are complex and distributed; comprehensive metrics and alerts are essential for maintaining reliability.
-Implement governance early—lineage, cataloging, and access control become exponentially harder to retrofit after the fact.
+For comprehensive observability strategies, see What is Data Observability: The Five Pillars.
+Implement governance early, lineage, cataloging, and access control become exponentially harder to retrofit after the fact.

 The result is a real-time data platform that supports both traditional batch analytics and emerging streaming use cases, all built on a unified Lakehouse foundation.